Students: Your future starts here!

 The E+I Pro Speaker Series connects distinguished professionals to current E+I Fellows cohorts at the Center for E+I. Through a combination of formal presentations and sit-down discussions, students gain valuable career and professional development insights.
 This series equips students with the skills and knowledge needed to excel in their internships and future career opportunities.

-The Pro Speaker Series sessions are required for all accepted E+I Fellows to attend in the Fall and Spring cohorts.
+The Pro Speaker Series sessions are required for all accepted E+I Fellows to attend in the Fall and Spring semesters.

 Kelly Sjol